-Settlement Class Members and the NFL Parties have a right to appeal either a determination of whether a Settlement Class Member is entitled to a Monetary Award or Derivative Claimant Award, or the amount of the Award.
-Co-Lead Class Counsel also have the right to submit papers in support of, or in opposition to, an appeal.
-Appeals will be overseen by the Court, which may seek the advice of a panel of physicians appointed by the Court, as defined in Section 2.1(g) of the Settlement Agreement ("Appeals Advisory Panel") or the neuropsychologists selected to serve as consultants ("Appeals Advisory Panel Consultants"), as defined in Section 2.1(h).
-The Court may, in its discretion, refer the appeal to the Special Master, who also may seek advice from the Appeals Advisory Panel or the Appeals Advisory Panel Consultants.
+Settlement Class Members, the NFL Parties, and Co-Lead Class Counsel have a right to appeal either a determination of whether a Settlement Class Member is entitled to a Monetary Award or the amount of the Award.
+Appeals will be overseen by the Court, which may seek the advice of a panel of physicians appointed by the Court, as defined in Section 2.1(h) of the Settlement Agreement ("Appeals Advisory Panel").
+The Court may, in its discretion, refer the appeal to the Special Master, who also may seek advice from the Appeals Advisory Panel.
 Appellants must present clear and convincing evidence in support of the appeal.
 To discourage appeals that lack merit, Settlement Class Members will be charged a fee of \$1,000 to appeal their claim determination; however, this sum will be refunded if the appeal is successful.
-The NFL Parties may appeal Monetary Award or Derivative Claimant Award determinations in good faith.
-If Co-Lead Class Counsel believe that the NFL Parties are submitting vexatious, frivolous or bad faith appeals, Co-Lead Class Counsel may petition the Court for the appropriate relief.
+The NFL Parties may appeal up to ten (10) Monetary Award or Derivative Claimant Award determinations per year and may appeal more if good cause is shown.
+If the NFL Parties' appeal is unsuccessful, they will pay all administrative costs directly resulting from the appeal, and reasonable attorneys' fees, if any, provided that in no event will the total amount paid by the NFL Parties exceed \$2,000.